Editing Shapes in Boxshot

 When you select a shape and add it to the scene, Boxshot shows its properties in the right panel.
 You see four icons at the top right corner:

 Each shape has a custom properties panel.
 Some shapes have long list of settings; for others, the list is short.
 Some shapes, like a compact disc shape, even have an empty properties panel, but the panel itself is always there — the very first icon in the right part of the toolbar.
 You’ll never get lost in this interface.

-You see two types of numeric input fields fields with dots and fields with sliders.
-The fields with sliders are generally properties expressed in percentages, and that you generally change by moving the object with the mouse.
-Fields like measurements or amounts usually have dots and you enter values manually.
+You see two types of numeric input fields: fields with sliders and fields without sliders.
+The fields with sliders are generally properties expressed in percentages, and that you generally change by moving the slider with the mouse.
+Fields like measurements or amounts usually don’t have sliders and you change values manually.

 Actually, all the numeric fields have a trick that lets you use the mouse anyway.
-Simply click the number, hold the mouse button and drag the mouse to the left or right.
+Simply click the number and rotate the mouse wheel.
 You will see the number change.
 You can also click the number once and then use the up and down arrows to change the value.

 You may also find check boxes and drop–down menus in other shapes' properties panels, as in the top image of the book properties panel.

 All fields with measurements, like width, height or thickness, show their values in centimeters.
 Boxshot uses the DPI of your images to compute the real–world size of the artwork.
 Click Fit to images button to make Boxshot automatically adjust the shape according to the calculated size.

 Note, that Boxshot trusts you, so if, for example, you try to load front and top images of the box which have different widths, Boxshot will not be able to scale the shape correctly.
 Do not be surprised.